-Key Stage 3 and 4 4 hours and 40 minutes as there are 7 x 35 minute sessions each day.
+Key Stage 3 and 4 4 hours, 5 minutes as there are 7 x

+, , 35-minute sessions each day, except

+on Friday, when it will be 3 hours 30

+minutes, representing 6 x 35-minute

+sessions.

 Accessing remote education

 How will my child access any online remote education you are providing?